tomfumb/BVSAR-feature-extract/README.md

 - `src_data_dir`: identifies the parent directory containing all supported datasets.
 Datasets should not be in sub-directories.

 The following environment variables are optional:
-- `out_data_dir`: identifies the directory used to store generated datasets, defaults to a hidden directory relative to source code location.
-This could be a tmp directory, however this directory acts as a cache to avoid unnecessary processing for repeat requests and therefore should not be cleared unless storage constraints require it.
+- `out_data_dir`: identifies the directory used to store generated datasets, defaults to tmp location.

 ## Development
 Requires Python >= 3.8 and Poetry.
 Python GDAL package requires prior install of dependencies (not managed in this project).